Locastore/locastore/README.md

 # Locavore

-> connecting locally-minded consumers to the businesses in their community.
+> Connecting locally-minded consumers to the businesses in their community.

 ## Team